Pinworms are small worms that infect the intestines.

 Pinworms are the most common worm infection in the United States.
 They are most common in school-age children.

 Pinworm eggs are spread directly from person to person.
-They can also be spread by touching bedding, food, or other items contaminated with the eggs.
+They can also be spread by touching bedding, food, or other items that are contaminated with the eggs.

-Typically, children are infected by unknowingly touching pinworm eggs and putting their fingers in their mouths.
-The eggs are swallowed, and eventually hatch in the small intestine.
+Typically, children are infected by touching pinworm eggs without knowing it and then putting their fingers in their mouth.
+They swallow the eggs, which eventually hatch in the small intestine.
 The worms mature in the colon.

 Pinworms can be spotted in the anal area, especially at night when the worms lay their eggs there.

-Your doctor or nurse may have you do a tape test.
+Your health care provider may have you do a tape test.
 A piece of cellophane tape is pressed against the skin around the anus, and removed.
 This should be done in the morning before bathing or using the toilet, because bathing and wiping may remove eggs.
-The doctor will stick the tape to a slide and look for eggs using a microscope.
+The provider will stick the tape to a slide and look for eggs using a microscope.

-Anthelmintic (anti-worm) medicines are used to kill the pinworms (not their eggs).
-Your doctor or nurse will likely recommend one dose of mebendazole or albendazole.
-These are available over-the-counter and by prescription.
+Anti-worm medicines are used to kill the pinworms (not their eggs).
+Your provider will likely recommend one dose of medicine that is available over-the-counter and by prescription.

 More than one household member is likely to be infected, so the entire household is often treated.
 Another dose is usually repeated after 2 weeks.
 This treats worms that hatched since the first treatment.